raymondbarrot/adi-inventory/README.md

 - Publishes to inventory service
 - Listens to recommendation service

-Recommendation
+Recommendation Service<br/>
 - Publishes to bidding service
 - Listens to inventory service

-Used Kafka as it is more scalable and can provide more real time functionality Kafka can handle large amount of messages at a time in real time
+Used Kafka as it is more scalable and can provide more real time functionality.
+Kafka can handle large amount of messages at a time in real time